-PCA has expanded the meaning beyond the prison setting as an extraordinary expression of the freedom we have through Christ to communicate directly with the Creator of the Universe through prayer, and all the wondrous liberty the relationship affords us as children of God.
-No walls, no fences, no razor wire can stand in the way of the prayers of God’s people reaching the throne of grace, and therein enabling those who cry out for God’s redeeming peace, through His Spirit, to attain it.
+Expanding upon the meaning within the prison setting, the kite is an extraordinary expression of the freedom we have through Christ to communicate directly with the Creator of the Universe through prayer and all the wondrous liberty the relationship affords us as children of God.
+No walls, no fences, no razor wire can stand in the way of the prayers of God’s people reaching the throne of grace, therein enabling those who cry out for God’s redeeming peace, through His Spirit, to attain it.

-The kite is PCA’s symbolic representation of II Corinthians 3:17 which says:
+With that, the kite is also PCA’s symbolic representation of II Corinthians 3:17 which says:

 “Now the Lord is the Spirit, and where the Spirit of the Lord is there is freedom.”